labordynamicsinstitute/ldilab-manual/51-openicpsr-monitoring-pending.md

 ### If changes have been made

-Once you have ascertained that changes have been made, move the Jira ticket to `Assess openICPSR changes`.
+Once you have ascertained that changes have been made, and if this hasn't already been done, move the Jira ticket to `Assess openICPSR changes`.

 ![partial process](images/pending_openicpsr.png)